Skip to content

 Repository Layout#

-The repo is a monorepo with the core language and a family of plugins:
+The repo is a monorepo; the core language and all first-party subsystems live under jac/:

 jaseci/